This classic Fried Rice is ready in less than 20 minutes, and is a great way to use up leftover rice. Enjoy this recipe on its own or as a side!

 - Remove the egg to a cutting board, and chop into big pieces.

-- Add two tablespoons of oil to the skillet over medium high heat, and add the carrots, peas, and scallions.
+- Add two tablespoons of oil to the same skillet, set over medium high heat, and add the carrots, peas, and scallions.

 - Add 1 tbsp of soy sauce, and cook for about 5 minutes, until the carrots soften slightly.